RitaAndAurora/ddrm-jfsebastian/README.md

 ## Credits and acknowledgements

 J.F.
-Sebastian has been ideated and developed by *Rita & Aurora*, a sort of fancy branding name I've given to my audio-developer self.
+Sebastian has been ideated and developed by [Rita & Aurora](), a sort of fancy branding name I've given to my audio-developer [self](https://ffont.github.io).

 Enormous thanks to Paul Shiling for creating the great CS80 presets bank that has been used for the tone selector.
 Also thanks to Black Corporation for making such a great synth!